7 Benefits Of Cabinet Refacing

 Provides an Eco-friendly Option

 Most cabinets contain a material called formaldehyde, which is a hazardous item if it ends up in landfills.
 You can prevent this by choosing cabinet refacing over new cabinets.
-Many companies that offer cabinet refacing also recycle the removed parts such as cabinet doors, hinges and drawer covers.
-Also, you can prevent the demolition of more trees that will be required to build new cabinets.
+Many companies that offer cabinet refacing also recycle the removed parts such as cabinet doors, drawer fronts, and hardware.
+Also, you can help prevent the cutting of the trees of our forests required to build new cabinets.
 Cabinet refacing is therefore a green option.

 Provides a Brand New Look